Saravanakumar1303/Blogger/README.md

   2. Create and publish blog posts
   3. Update and delete posts
   4. View posts from other users
-  5. Comment on blog posts
+  5. Like, Dislike and Comment on blog posts

 The project is designed to demonstrate core backend development concepts using Django.